bazelbuild/bazel-website/users.md

 ---
 layout: contribute
-title: Who's using Bazel
+title: Who's Using Bazel
 ---

-# Who's using Bazel
+# Who's Using Bazel

 *Using Bazel?
 You can add your company on [StackShare](https://stackshare.io/bazel).
 To add yourself to this page, contact [product@bazel.build](mailto:produc@bazel.build).*